SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAddress/GetLocalizedAddress.md

 ---

-LocalizedFieldArray is a list of LocalizedFieldList objects.
+LocalizedField[] is a list of LocalizedFieldList objects.
 Used to store localized information such as formatted address data.